Find free rides and transportation for the disabled.

 Rides from charities for the disabled

 While there are no guarantees to this being available, the disabled can often get a free ride from charitable run Volunteer Driver Programs.
 These are not mandated to be offered in any community, but rather donations from individuals and local businesses often fund them.
 In almost all cases, a donation is always requested from the rider.
-Even a few dollars to help offset the cost of gasoline, mileage, and wear and tear on the car can make a big difference to keeping these programs operating.
+Even a few dollars to help offset the cost of gasoline, mileage, and wear and tear on the car or wheelchair accessible van can make a big difference to keeping these programs operating.

 The distances covered tend to be much smaller, but maybe a volunteer driver will bring a disabled person to a medical appointment.
 Or a trip to a meal site for the homebound, ride to a grocery store for shopping or pharmacy to pick up a medication for the disabled are other uses of the Volunteer Driver Programs.